 - Double click on your listed email address > More Settings > Advanced.

 - Select Add and enter the address of the new mailbox > OK.

 - The new mailbox should now begin updating and populating your client with the latest information.

 If your support team has enabled the agent anonymity feature and you are answering calls as part of an anonymous response group, your identity is hidden during the call, and the word "Anonymous” appears in the top right of the window.

 Instant messages exchanged during an anonymous response group conversation also preserve your anonymity.

 Changing a Response Group Voicemail Greeting

-Follow the instructions below to change your Response Group voicemail greeting can be found at this link.
+The instructions to change your Response Group voicemail greeting can be found at this link.
 See the section titled, "Changing a Service Account Voicemail Greeting".

 If you having trouble calling any number on behalf of a Response Group, best practices recommend that you try again using your personal number.

 A call that is being transferred from a response group to another response group will fail if the originating response group has agent anonymity enabled (see “Are Response Group agents anonymous?” above).
 This option is not supported by Microsoft.